 Operator training is another key section of the webinar.
 The presentation notes that all associates working around the racking and utilizing material handling equipment—such as forklifts—that interfaces with the racking must be trained on proper and safe use of the vehicles.
 Those working from order pickers at elevated heights must be trained in fall protection safety.
 Further, a list of the types of documentation and compliance required by the Occupational Safety and Health Administration (OSHA) is also presented.

-To ensure that a racking system continues to function as it did on the day of installation, routine inspections of a number of areas throughout the structure are recommended—because a damaged rack, regardless of the degree of damage, will have reduced capacity.
-If damaged rack is not immediately unloaded and taken out of commission until it’s properly repaired, the risk of a collapse is significantly increased.
+To ensure that a racking system continues to function as it did on the day of installation, routine inspections of a number of areas throughout the structure are recommended.
+That’s because a damaged rack, regardless of the degree of damage, will have reduced capacity.
+Immediately unload damaged rack and take it out of commission until it’s properly repaired.
+Otherwise, the risk of a collapse is significantly increased.
 Additional details are included in RMI’s Guideline for the Assessment and Repair or Replacement of Damaged Rack.

 Interested in learning more?
 Watch the full Rack Safety 101 webinar, here.